Rheumatoid Arthritis: The Most Common Auto-Immune Arthritis

 Rheumatologists are medical doctors who are trained to make the diagnosis of RA and other musculoskeletal and other autoimmune diseases.

-It’s important to note that no single test can definitely diagnose RA.
-So, your ARBDA Rheumatologist will take a thorough medical history and physical examination.
-A typical work-up for autoimmune disease can include certain laboratory tests, imaging studies (like an X-Ray, Ultrasound, or MRI) and other measures.
-The goal of such a thorough work-up is to tailor a treatment plan which reduce the pain you may be feeling and get you back to doing what you love most – as quickly as possible.
+It’s important to note that no single test can definitively diagnose RA.
+So, your ARBDA rheumatoid arthritis specialist will take a thorough medical history and physical examination.
+A typical work-up for autoimmune disease can include laboratory tests, imaging studies (like an X-Ray, Ultrasound, or MRI), and other measures.
+The goal of such a thorough work-up is to tailor a treatment plan which reduces the pain you may be feeling, including symptoms in the wrist and in your fingers and get you back to doing what you love most – as quickly as possible.

-Because each person’s RA presents with a unique set of symptoms, treatment options are highly individualized.
-Targeted therapies are often the first line of treatment, along with injections, oral medicines, and infusions.
-Various medications are often prescribed to reduce pain & inflammation as well as a healthy diet, physical therapy, and exercise as parts of a comprehensive care plan to manage RA.
+Because each person’s RA presents with a unique set of symptoms, rheumatoid arthritis treatment options are highly individualized.
+Targeted therapies are often the first line of treatment for rheumatoid arthritis in the fingers and joints throughout the body, along with injections, oral medicines, and infusions.
+Anti-inflammatory medications are often prescribed to reduce pain and inflammation.
+Additionally, a healthy diet, physical therapy, and exercise are also part of a comprehensive care plan to manage RA.

 Getting RA under control is an ongoing process between a patient and a trusted rheumatologist.
-Great strides have been made in treating RA – all with the goal of helping you to get back to doing what you love most.
+Great strides have been made in rheumatoid arthritis treatments and joint damage prevention making everyday life more enjoyable, active, and pain-free.

 What is the Prognosis?

-In the 1990’s – the long-term prognosis for patients suffering from severe RA was somewhat bleak.
+In the 1990s – the long-term prognosis for patients suffering from severe RA was somewhat bleak.
 However, in the past 20 years, incredible strides in treatment have ushered in a revolution in RA treatment.
 Targeted biological therapies have paved the way for many patients to achieve disease remission.
-Early & sustained treatment in RA has enabled patients to have longer, healthier lives with minimal disease progression.
+Early and sustained treatment in RA has enabled patients to have longer, healthier lives with minimal disease progression.